Skull3x/Custom-Achievements/README.md

 # Custom-Achievements
-From Now On You Will be able to mange achivments
+From Now On You Will be able to mange achievements

-plugin is Under Construction Please Wait
+# Plugin is Under Construction Please Wait